harkal/web3-ebakus/README.md

 The `db.next` returns the next result of the select performed through `web3.db.select()`.

+### web3.db.releaseIterator(iter)

+The `db.releaseIterator` should be called once, if not all iterator entries has been read using `db.next`, in order the iterator taken from `db.select` to be released.

 ### web3.db.get(contractAddress, tableName, whereCondition, orderByColumn, blockNumber)

 The `db.get` allows fetching a single item.
 Check for its params at `web3.db.select()`.